 Although it seems that this dish came straight from fear factor, it’s not too bad.
-Essentially, it is a large stir fry using beef, basil, garlic, shallots, ginger, lemon grass, and lots of ants.
+Essentially, it is a large stir fry using beef, basil, garlic, shallots, ginger, lemongrass, and lots of ants.
 Yes, you read correctly.
-Red tree ants of different sizes are mixed with the beef and is topped with chili and served on top of a bowl of white rice.
+Red tree ants of different sizes are mixed with the beef and are topped with chili and served on top of a bowl of white rice.
 Yum.

 Nom Banh Chok

 This popular Khmer dish is often eaten during breakfast and is sold in the streets early in the morning.
 This dish is made up of thin rice noodles topped with a green fish gravy with lots of fresh bean sprouts, banana flowers, cucumbers and a wide array of green vegetables.
 Although it sounds rather strange, this dish is delicious and is one of the must-try meals while in Cambodia.